TheWorkoutDigest

 If you’re interested in doing inner chest exercises with dumbbells, another staple movement to add to your routine is the dumbbell fly.

-Dumbbell flyes are very popular and are great for correcting muscle imbalances.
+Dumbbell flyes are very popular and are great for correcting any muscle imbalances you might experience in other chest workouts.
 If you have one side of your chest that is weaker than the other, using dumbbells can help you to fix this issue and build a more balanced (in terms of both strength and aesthetics) physique.

 To do dumbbell flyes correctly, keep these tips in mind: